 You know the warm glow you feel after an act of kindness?
-Scientific studies have shown that there are many benefits of doing good for the body and soul.
+There are so many benefits of doing good for the body and soul.

-Endorphins reduce pain in the body, and reports show that stress, anxiety and depression are all decreased.
+Endorphins reduce pain, stress, anxiety and depression.
 Helping others can also increase your energy levels, and even make you live longer!

 Why Be Kind to Animals?

 Animals feel a range of emotions such as love, joy, grief and fear.
 They also have complex ways of communicating.

 By getting to know animals, it’s clear that each one is an individual who wants to live a meaningful and happy life, regardless of their species.